LLC Formation in Texas

 Registered Agent and Required Addresses

 The registered agent receives service of process if the LLC is sued and also forwards formal legal notices (but not ordinary business mail) to the managers.
-The registered agent must have a physical street address which can include a suite number but not a reference to a P.O.
+The registered agent must have a physical street address which can include a suite number but nota reference to a P.O.
 Box, PMB, or other obvious indication that the address is not a physical office or residence.
 The secretary of state occasionally googles a submitted registered agent address and may reject it if it is a postal box.

 If instead one is going to act as one’s own registered agent, listing the home address as the registered address is not recommended, just based on general privacy principles.
 A physical office address is a better alternative.
+(The registered agent’s address may not be a postal box.)

 The initial mailing address of the company must also be included in the certificate of formation along with the names and addresses of the initial managers (member information is not required in the COF).
 The company address may be different from the registered agent address.
 It may be a postal box.
 Addresses of initial managers are also required.
 Managers may and generally should use an office address or a postal box rather than a home address.

-MOVING ASSETS INTO THE LLC
+ASSETS OF THE LLC

 Deeds and Bills of Sale